-Lastly, and equally disturbing, is the CGS Letter's recount of the site-specific fault study peer review (ECI, 2015).
-Not only does the CGS Letter misquote simple geologic legend definitions provided in the peer review figures, but it misguides readers as to the interpretations presented in the peer review.
+Lastly, and perhaps one of the most egregious acts of misrepresentation of data, is the CGS Letter recount of the site-specific fault study peer review (ECI, 2015).
+Not only does the CGS Letter show reckless non-science based justification by misquoting simple geologic legend definitions provided in the peer review figures, but the CGS Letter misguides readers as to the interpretations presented in the peer review.
 If the peer review is read in the context for which it was prepared, as all scientific based documents are, it is obvious that the conclusions of the data evaluation lead the reviewer to support the findings in the site-specific fault studies for the Property that the faulting below the Property has been inactive through at least the Holocene time (i.e., since the Ice Age).

 In short, like the USGS Study, the two other investigations referenced by CGS provide no credible basis to question the peer-reviewed conclusions reached in the prior site-specific fault studies.

-We will not speculate on CGS' motives for submitting such a misleading letter at this late stage, other than to say that over the last several years, it appears that factions at CGS have pursued an arbitrary and capricious campaign to reach a preordained conclusion on this Project, regardless of what the scientific evidence demonstrated.
+We will not speculate on CGS' motives for submitting such a misleading letter at this late stage, other than to say that over the last several years, it appears that certain people at CGS have pursued an arbitrary and capricious campaign to improperly influence the findings on this Project, regardless of what the scientific evidence demonstrated.
 Whether that effort was motivated by hubris or an improper effort to aid Project opponents is not yet clear.
 What is clear, though, is that CGS' actions on the Hollywood Center Project stand in stark contrast to its silence on the many other entitlement projects pending in the Property's immediate surroundings.